Avangrid (NYSE:AGR) Issues FY 2021 Earnings Guidance

 Avangrid (NYSE:AGR) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of 2.250-2.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.240.
 The company issued revenue guidance of -.

-Avangrid (NYSE:AGR) last issued its earnings results on Monday, February 22nd.
-The utilities provider reported $0.62 EPS for the quarter, topping analysts’ consensus estimates of $0.57 by $0.05.
-Avangrid had a net margin of 10.19% and a return on equity of 4.20%.
-The company had revenue of $1.67 billion for the quarter, compared to the consensus estimate of $1.70 billion.
-During the same period in the previous year, the firm earned $0.64 earnings per share.
-Avangrid’s quarterly revenue was up 3.9% compared to the same quarter last year.
-On average, sell-side analysts predict that Avangrid will post 1.97 earnings per share for the current fiscal year.
+Avangrid (NYSE:AGR) last posted its quarterly earnings data on Sunday, May 2nd.
+The utilities provider reported $1.14 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.74 by $0.40.
+Avangrid had a return on equity of 4.20% and a net margin of 10.19%.
+The firm had revenue of $1.97 billion for the quarter, compared to the consensus estimate of $1.82 billion.
+During the same quarter in the prior year, the business earned $0.76 EPS.
+The business’s revenue for the quarter was up 9.9% compared to the same quarter last year.
+On average, equities analysts predict that Avangrid will post 1.97 EPS for the current fiscal year.

-A number of equities analysts have commented on AGR shares.
-Mizuho started coverage on shares of Avangrid in a research note on Wednesday, April 28th.
-They set a neutral rating and a $52.00 target price on the stock.
-Janney Montgomery Scott raised shares of Avangrid from a neutral rating to a buy rating and lifted their target price for the stock from $45.00 to $55.00 in a research note on Thursday, February 25th.
-Finally, Zacks Investment Research upgraded shares of Avangrid from a sell rating to a hold rating in a research report on Friday, February 26th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the company.
-The stock currently has a consensus rating of Hold and a consensus price target of $53.00.
+AGR has been the topic of several research analyst reports.
+Mizuho started coverage on Avangrid in a research note on Tuesday, May 4th.
+They set a neutral rating and a $52.00 price objective on the stock.
+Janney Montgomery Scott upgraded Avangrid from a neutral rating to a buy rating and raised their price objective for the company from $45.00 to $55.00 in a report on Thursday, February 25th.
+Finally, Zacks Investment Research upgraded Avangrid from a sell rating to a hold rating in a report on Friday, February 26th.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have assigned a buy rating to the stock.
+The company currently has an average rating of Hold and a consensus target price of $53.00.

 Avangrid, Inc operates as an energy services holding company in the United States.
 It operates through two segments, Networks and Renewables.
 The company engages in the generation, transmission, and distribution of electricity, as well as distribution, transportation, and sale of natural gas.
 It also develops, constructs, and operates renewable energy generation facilities primarily using onshore wind power, as well as solar, biomass, and thermal power.